William A. Reuben

-William A. Reuben (1915 or 1916 – May 31, 2004) was an American journalist and writer who focused on the Rosenberg and Hiss cases.
+William A. Reuben (November 26, 1914 - May 31, 2004) was an American investigative journalist and author, best known for writing about the Julius and Ethel Rosenberg atomic espionage case and the Alger Hiss perjury trials.

 Background

-Reuben was born in Cleveland, Ohio, in 1915 or 1916.

-He studied at the Wharton School of the University of Pennsylvania and Graduate Faculty of English at Columbia University.
+Reuben was born in Cleveland, Ohio in November 1914.
+He studied at the Wharton School of the University of Pennsylvania, and then at the Graduate Faculty of English at Columbia University.
+During World War II, he saw combat as a lieutenant with the 45th Infantry Division in Europe, and received three Purple Hearts.

 Career

-In the 1930s, Reuben wrote for Condé Nast Publications publications Vogue and House and Garden.
-Then he wrote on staff for staff member of Judge and Scribner's magazines.
+Reuben began his journalism career in the late 1930s.
+He wrote for the Condé Nast publications Vogue and House and Garden.
+He was also a staff member of Judge and Scribner's magazines.

-He served as a lieutenant with the 45th Infantry Division in World War II and was wounded three times.

-After the war, he contributed to Pageant magazine, New York Daily Compass, The National Guardian, and The Nation.
-He also began his career as an investigative journalist.
-He covered the so-called Trenton Six case: the trial of six young black men charged and convicted with the murder of a Trenton, New Jersey, junk-shop dealer.
-Thanks in part to his coverage, the defendants received a new trial, in which four were acquitted and the other two given life imprisonment (later six to ten years in prison).
+After the war, he contributed numerous articles to Pageant magazine, and started to specialize in investigative reporting, which he did for The Daily Compass and National Guardian.
+In 1948 he covered the Trenton Six case: the trial of six young black men convicted of murdering a junk-shop dealer in Trenton, New Jersey.
+Over the next two years, Reuben "publicized the more sensational aspects of the case, notably the predominance of circumstantial evidence and a confession from one of the six that was allegedly made after a beating by the police.
+Partially on the basis of his work, the Trenton defendants were given a new trial where four of the six were acquitted and the other two given life imprisonment (later changed to six to ten years in prison)."

-He served briefly as national publicity director for the American Civil Liberties Union.

-In the early 1960s, he began work on the case of Dr. Robert Soblen, charged with conspiracy to commit espionage.
-He then investigated the case of Mark Fein, a wealthy New Yorker accused and convicted of murdering his bookie.
-Reuben continued his journalism career throughout the 1970s, 1980s and 1990s.
+Reuben served briefly as national publicity director for the American Civil Liberties Union.
+In the early 1960s, he investigated the case of Dr. Robert Soblen, who had been charged with conspiracy to commit espionage.
+Reuben then researched and wrote about Mark Fein, a wealthy New Yorker convicted in 1964 of murdering his bookie.
+In subsequent years, when he wasn't working on the Alger Hiss case, Reuben was a freelance investigative journalist, contributing articles to The Nation and other publications.
+As one example, he wrote in 1987 about the reported abuse, involving behavior modification experiments, of U.S. female prison inmates.